 EUR-Lex Legal Basis & Designation Reasons

-The EU sanctions landscape spans over 50 regulations with hundreds of amending and implementing regulations.
-123sanctions tracks the consolidated version of every regulation automatically — and extracts the designation reasons that no sanctions list contains.
+Over 50 EU sanctions regulations, hundreds of amending and implementing regulations.
+We follow each consolidated version and extract the designation reasons that no sanctions list contains.

 Early access.
 Sanctions lists are subject to change by their issuing authorities.